-WASHINGTON (1010 WINS) – Gen. Colin Powell, who served under multiple presidents, including as the first Black U.S. secretary of state, died early Monday from complications of COVID-19, his family said.
+WASHINGTON (1010 WINS) – Gen. Colin Powell, who served under multiple presidents, including as chairman of the Joint Chiefs of Staff and was the first Black U.S. Secretary of State, died early Monday from complications of COVID-19, his family said.
 He was 84.

-Powell was being treated at Walter Reed National Medical Center, according to his family, who said he was fully vaccinated against COVID-19.
+According to NBC News, Powell had multiple myeloma, a type of blood cancer that limits the body’s ability to fight infections, like COVID-19.
+Powell was being treated at Walter Reed National Medical Center, according to his family, who said he was fully vaccinated.

-“We have lost a remarkable and loving husband, father, grandfather and a great American,” his family said in a statement.
+“We have lost a remarkable and loving husband, father, grandfather and a great American,” his family said in a statement posted to Facebook.

 In addition to serving as secretary of state under President George W. Bush from 2001 to 2005, Powell also served as chairman of the Joint Chiefs of Staff under Presidents George H.W.
 Bush and Bill Clinton from 1989 to 1993.